EQuimper/equimper.com/posts/build-a-rest-api-with-adonisjs-and-tdd-part-3/build-a-rest-api-with-adonisjs-and-tdd-part-3.md

 }
 ```

-First we need to get the current user.
+First, we need to get the current user.
 By using the auth.getUser function we can get it.
 After this to get the challenges we can then
 ask the user to fetch all the challenges owned.
 This is possible cause of the user model we have done in the first part.

 ```js